Auckland68/MScAssessments/README.md

 This repository contains the code and reports from completed assessments and individual projects as part of the MSc Data Science course

 Other projects can be found under the other separate repositories

+* A comparison of small and large charities